 - Blocked Courses: When a course is blocked from registration it means the course is full and there is a waitlist to get into the course.
-If your desired course is blocked please register yourself onto the waitlist.
-If the waitlist is full please either choose a different course or keep checking the waitlist for space to become available.
+If your desired course is blocked, please register yourself on the waitlist.
+If the waitlist is full, please either choose a different course or keep checking the waitlist for space to become available.

-- Labs and Tutorials: If a course has required secondary and/or tertiary activities (i.e. lab/tutorial) students must register themselves into the available lab/tutorial seats or they may be de-registered or put onto the waitlist by the Biology office if no available lab/tutorial seats fit into their timetable.
+- Labs and Tutorials: If a course has required secondary and/or tertiary activities (i.e., lab/tutorial) students must register themselves into the available lab/tutorial seats or they will be waitlisted by the Biology office if no available lab/tutorial seats fit into their timetable.
 Additionally, students’ timetables may be adjusted to suit available labs and tutorials.
-Students cannot register for labs or tutorials while they are registered on a waitlist for the lecture section of the same course.
+Students cannot register for labs or tutorials while they are registered on a waitlist.

 - BIOL 112: For BIOL 112 course registration, prerequisite, or transfer credit articulation information please click here.
 If you have further inquiries please contact the BIOL 112 course coordinator Dr. Karen Smith at firstname.lastname@example.org.

-- Biology 200 & 201: Both of these courses use a staggered seat release where about 1/3 of the seats per section per day will be released during the week of 2nd-year registration.
-For BIOL 200 please register into the primary section (000), then a lecture section (101-105) and finally a tutorial section (TXX).
+- Biology 200 & 201: BIOL 200 uses a staggered seat release where about 1/3 of the seats per section per day will be released during the week of 2nd-year registration.
+For BIOL 200 please register in the primary section (000), then a lecture section (101-105), and finally a tutorial section (TXX).
 For BIOL 201 please register in a lecture section (201-204) and a tutorial section (TXX).
+Students with a seat in BIOC 202 will be removed from the course and waitlist of BIOL 201!
 If you have course prerequisite questions please contact the course coordinator:

-- Biology Laboratory Courses: In most of the Biology Laboratory selections courses (i.e. for 2021W: BIOL 306, 326, 331, 337, 340, 341, 342, 351, 352, 363, 404, and 437, etc.) half of the seats are reserved for 3rd-year Biology students and half of the seats are reserved for 4th-year biology students.
-Priority will be given to 4th year Biology students on the waitlist that need a 2nd lab course to graduate if any seats become available in the lab courses after the 3rd year Biology students have registered.
-Biology students are only permitted to complete or be registered in two biology laboratory courses or waitlists (i.e. BIOL 306, 326, 331, 337, 340, 341, 342, 351, 352, 363, 402, 403, 404, 408, 409, 437 or 444).
-However special permission may be obtained to take more.
-Non-majors interested in taking these courses are to register themselves on the waitlist and will be considered after all majors are successfully registered into the course from the waitlist.
+- Biology Laboratory Courses: In most of the Biology Laboratory selections courses (i.e. for 2023W: BIOL 306, 326, 331, 337, 340, 341, 351, 352, 363, 402, 403, 404, and 437, etc.) half of the seats are reserved for 3rd-year Biology students and half of the seats are reserved for 4th-year biology students.
+Priority will be given to 4th-year Biology students on the waitlist who need a 2nd lab course to graduate if any seats become available in the lab courses after the 3rd-year Biology students have registered.
+Biology students are only permitted to complete or be registered in two biology laboratory courses or waitlists.
+Non-biology students interested in taking these courses are to register themselves on the waitlist and will be considered after all biology students are successfully registered into the course from the waitlist.